$81 Is Fair Value For Exxon

 What I know, however, is that Exxon will continue to shrink to focus on those operations that management believe could yield rising income streams for shareholders, although the outlook remains mixed based on the returns that each unit generated in the past.

-A cyclical business, even if its earnings per share do not rise in line with expectations of about $4 a share, it's conceivable to suggest that OCF per share will range between $6 and $7 annually, implying OCF of between $24bn and $28bn on 2017, based on its heavy investment needs.
+A cyclical business, even if its earnings per share do not rise in line with expectations of about $4 annually, it's conceivable that OCF per share would range between $6 and $7 in 2017, implying OCF of between $24bn and $28bn this year, based on its heavy investment needs.

 OCF could be much higher, though, given its projected capital and exploration expenditures -- $5.3 a share -- as it continues "to pursue opportunities to find and produce new supplies of oil and natural gas to meet global demand for energy."